jorishr/notes-on-typescript/typescript.md

 }
 ```
 ### Classes
-The use of `public` on arguments to the constructor is a shorthand that allows us to automatically create properties with that name.
+The use of `public` on arguments to the constructor is a short hand that allows us to automatically create properties with that name.
 ```js
 class Student {
     fullName: string;